Yes, group A strep infection can occur without a sore throat, although classic strep throat usually does cause throat pain and painful swallowing.

 How Strep Infection Can Occur Without a Sore Throat

-- Asymptomatic Carriers: Some people harbor Streptococcus pyogenes in their throat or nasal passages without showing any symptoms at all, including sore throat.
+- Asymptomatic Carriers: Some people harbor Streptococcus pyogenes in their throat or nasal passages without showing symptoms at all, including sore throat.

 - Localized Infection Elsewhere: The bacteria may infect areas such as the skin (causing impetigo) or deeper tissues without involving the throat directly.